 A Technology fee will be charged to all credit students each semester, per credit hour.
 The purpose of the Technology Fee is to purchase, maintain, and upgrade technological equipment and applications used for instruction and student support.

 Parking citations are $25.00 per violation except for unauthorized parking in a Handicapped parking space.
 A $200.00 fine is imposed for each citation for unauthorized parking in a Handicapped parking space.
-Parking citations are posted to the student account and the student's records will not be released (will be put on hold) until payment of the fine.
+Parking citations are posted to the student account and the student's records will not be released (will be put on hold) until payment of the fine, if the amount exceeds $100.00.

 The citation must be paid using the College's website, online registration system, or in the Business Office.
 If the citation is paid using the online registration system, the student must contact the Business Office at (615) 230-3585 to get the hold removed from the student account.